Electrical fault: Transient fault

 Transmission and distribution systems use an automatic re-close function which is commonly used on overhead lines to attempt to restore power in the event of a transient fault.
 This functionality is not as common on underground systems as faults there are typically of a persistent nature.
 Transient faults may still cause damage both at the site of the original fault or elsewhere in the network as fault current is generated.

+Semi-peristent fault

+A semipermanent fault, like tree contact, are faults that might clear themselves if allowed to burn for a short time (a tree branch might burn away).
+Semipermanent faults occur more frequently in the subtransmission lines and electric distribution.

 Persistent fault

-A persistent fault is present regardless of power being applied.
+A persistent fault, also known as permanent fault, is present regardless of power being applied and therefore has to be repaired.
 Faults in underground power cables are most often persistent due to mechanical damage to the cable, but are sometimes transient in nature due to lightning.

-Types of fault

 Asymmetric fault

-An asymmetric or unbalanced fault does not affect each of the phases equally.
+An asymmetric fault, also known as unbalanced fault, does not affect each of the phases equally.
 Common types of asymmetric fault, and their causes: